chairulakmal/chairulakmal/README.md

 ### Hello 👋

-- 🌱 I’m currently learning node n react (Fullstack JS)
+- 🌱 I’m currently learning the MERN stack to develop web app
-- 🔭 I’m looking to work in a startup
+- 🔭 I’m looking to work in a startup or small to mid-sized company

 <!--
 **chairulakmal/chairulakmal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.